greshake/i3status-rust/blocks.md

 Creates a block which shows screen information (name, brightness, resolution).
 With a click you can toggle through your active screens and with wheel up and down you can adjust the selected screens brightness.

+NOTE: Some users report issues (e.g. [here](https://github.com/greshake/i3status-rust/issues/274) and [here](https://github.com/greshake/i3status-rust/issues/668) when using this block.
+The cause is currently unknown, however setting a higher update interval may help.

 ### Examples

 ```toml